wandb/wandb/wandb/sdk/launch/builder/README.md

-The builder will build the docker image for execution of the run.
+If necessary, the builder creates a docker image for execution of the run.
-If you pass a prebuilt docker image, the builder does not need to do anything.
+Prebuilt docker images can be used to skip this step.
 However if provided another option such as a run that contains code or a github url, a build step occurs.